This delicious low carb lasagna substitutes spaghetti squash in place of the traditional noodles – An easy, cheesy, please-y meal for all eaters!

 I was in literal awe of this vegetable that could transform itself into noodles!
 At the time, I was very carb-conscious, so this discovery was of great significance.

-My mom is quite the minimalist with her food preparation, in that she uses very few spices or extras in her meals, so her simple way of preparing the amazing gourd was simply to top it with some butter and salt.
+My mom is quite the minimalist with her food preparation, in that she uses very few spices or extras in her meals.
+Her simple way of preparing the amazing gourd was simply to top it with some butter and salt.

-Obviously, times have changed and spaghetti squash is right up there among health food favorites like kale and chia seeds.
+Obviously, times have changed.
+Spaghetti squash is right up there among health food favorites like kale and chia seeds.

 If you are so inclined though, either meat would be a nice addition, but it really does a great job of being a meal on its own!